picotech/picosdk-c-examples/README.md

 #### Linux

-* Follow the instructions from our [Linux Software & Drivers for Oscilloscopes and Data Loggers](https://www.picotech.com/downloads/linux) to install the required driver packages for your product.
+* Follow the instructions from our [Linux Software & Drivers for Oscilloscopes and Data Loggers page](https://www.picotech.com/downloads/linux) to install the required driver packages for your product.

 #### Mac OS X